What are intrusive thoughts?

 These may involve causing harm to yourself or others.
 Again, these thoughts are distressing as they may include the fear that you may hurt someone, even though you have probably never hurt someone in your life.

-It can consist of an impulse to be aggressive to someone verbally or causing physical bodily harm.
-This does not mean you will carry this out, instead see it as one of the symptoms of OCD.
+It can comprise an impulse to be aggressive to someone or causing physical harm.
+This does not mean you will carry this out, instead see it as one symptom of OCD.

 These include inappropriate sexual thoughts regarding religious people or figures.
 Swearing during prayer or worship.
 Strong urges to misbehave during services.

-Or even start to believe the thoughts – “Why would I be having them if I haven’t done ……..?”
+Or even believe the thoughts–“Why would I be having them if I haven’t done……..?”
 They are just thoughts.

 Many people have unwanted intrusive thoughts that make them question their sexual orientation.
 This is not the same as someone who knows that they are attracted to the same sex.
-If you have intrusive thoughts regarding your sexual orientation, you still are heterosexual, but you may begin to suffer from doubts due to the beliefs.
+Suppose you have intrusive thoughts regarding your sexual orientation.
+In that case, you still are heterosexual, but you may suffer from doubts because of the beliefs.
 It is known as Homosexual OCD, and I have a detailed post on HOCD here.

 These can include thoughts relating to;